Incorporation in Canada

 - Initial Registered Office Address and First Board of Directors

 - A Nuans Name Search Report approving the name you have chosen for your company (unless it is a numbered company).

 See the Corporations Canada website for a list of fees for incorporation, annual returns, corporate amendments, etc.

 Provincial Incorporation in Canada

 If you choose provincial incorporation, you need to contact the appropriate Provincial Registrar.
 All the provinces and territories have websites which offer online provincial incorporation.
 There are also companies that offer incorporation services, both federal and provincial.

 Learn more about incorporating a Canadian business, including:

-Examples: Tamara found that incorporation was necessary for her company, because other companies that she wanted to perform work for insisted that all contractors be incorporated.
+Examples: Tamara found that incorporation in Canada was necessary for her company, because other companies that she wanted to perform work for insisted that all contractors be incorporated.